12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 &nbsp;

 So far everything has been about how to work with files directly in the `Git Repository` by hashing objects.
 However, in order for files to go from a `Working Directory` to be written into the `Git Repository` or reading them from the `Git Repository`, there first needs to be a `Staging Area` that prepares the files.
-This area is often called the **index** area and is it is a manditory step.
+This area is often called the **index** area and it is a manditory step.

 &nbsp;